Cubic hypergeometric integrals of motion in affine Gaudin models: Introduction

 In \S\ref{sec: BA} we check that the predicted eigenvalues of the cubic Hamiltonians are correct (for the quadratic Hamiltonians see \cite{LVY1}) for Bethe vectors with $0$ and $1$ Bethe roots, \emph{i.e.} for the vacuum state and for Bethe eigenstates at one step down in the principal gradation.

 Finally, in \S\ref{sec: two-point} we consider the special case of only $N=2$ marked points.
 In that case we show that our Hamiltonians $\hat Q_i^\gamma$, $i=1,2$ coincide up to rescaling with the zero modes of, respectively, the GKO coset conformal vector $\omega$, \cite{GKO}, and a state $\W$ constructed in \cite{BBSS}.
 It is known that, after certain further specializations, these generate a copy of the $W_3$ algebra.
 This provides an interesting arena for checking conjectures about higher Hamiltonians, since higher integrals of motion of the $W_3$ algebra are already known.
+Our results in this two point case generalise to $\widehat{\mathfrak{sl}}_3$ the corresponding statements made in \cite{FFsolitons} for the local quadratic Hamiltonian of the affine Gaudin model associated with $\widehat{\mathfrak{sl}}_2$.